gaboesquivel/about-lift/readme.md

 # LIFT: A Community for Knowledge Sharing

 LIFT is a community for knowledge sharing.
-The token will power an ecosystem with courses, meetups, articles, mentors with a focus on latam, we are starting with spanish content.
-The platform not only teaches you but gives you work opportunities through the WPS ( DAC investment fund ) and the Kanban boards.
-There might be a freelance portal, etc..
-Ultimate goal is to have a portal where people can learn, earn and invest (staking, trading), ideally the platform would reward you for learning, so both teacher and student get lifted.

-_THIS IS WORK IN PROGRESS_
+The token will power an ecosystem with courses, meetups and a freelance marketplace with an initial focus on latam.

+You can earn LIFT tokens as you learn, but they are blocked until you proof your knowledge taking a card from the kanban board.
+Each kanban board card is an escrow contract.
+Then QA accounts will be randomly assigned for review, once approved tokens are unlocked.
+Once you have proven your knowledge and passed the course, you gain access to freelance market place.

+Teachers get LIFT as people watch the courses.
+Companies and people that want access to the dev market need tokens.
+In addition to courses there will be meetups, and organizers and active member get lifted too, and it's better than meetup.

 ![](https://cdn-std.droplr.net/files/acc_635251/R8St9m)

 ## LIFT DAC